rowanwins/shamos-hoey/README.md

 # shamos-hoey
-A small and fast module for checking for if polygons or linestrings have self-intersections using the Shamos-Hoey algorithm.
+A fast module for checking for segment intersections using the Shamos-Hoey algorithm.
+Can be used for
+- detecting if a geometry has self-intersections, or
+- if multiple geometries have segments which intersect

 ## Install
 ````